Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Methodology

 \section{Methodology}

-Our goal is to learn a \emph{generalizable} NeRF that synthesizes novel views for unseen scenes with \emph{few} input views.
+Our goal is to learn a \emph{generalizable} NeRF that synthesizes novel views for unseen scenes with \emph{few} (2 or 3) input views in a single forward pass.
 This task is conceptually built on vanilla NeRF~\cite{mildenhall2020nerf}, except that here the model is trained for a series of scenes, rather than optimizing the model for each scene.
-Once trained, the model can produce high-quality novel views for conditional inputs, \emph{without the need for retraining}.
+Once trained, the model can produce high-quality novel views for conditional inputs, \emph{without additional training}.
 In particular, given $N$ views $\mathcal{I} = \{{\bm I}_i\}^N_{i=1}$ of a scene and corresponding camera parameters $\mathcal{M} = \{{\bm M}_i\}^N_{i=1}$, most generalizable NeRF approaches~\cite{chibane2021stereo,johari2022geonerf,wang2021ibrnet,chen2021mvsnerf} can be formulated as finding the functions of view fusion $f_{\theta}$ and view rendering $g_{\phi}$,

 where $\bm p$ and $\bm d$ are the 3D point position and the 2D ray direction of a target viewpoint, $\bm c$ and $\sigma$ are the predicted color and density, which are used to render the target novel view via volume rendering (Sec.~\ref{sec:nerf_decoder}) as in the vanilla NeRF model.
 The key difference with vanilla NeRF is that additional information $\bm z$ is injected to provide the geometry prior, which is usually derived from images ($\mathcal{I}$ and $\mathcal{M}$).
 The functions $f_{\theta}$ and $g_{\phi}$ are typically parameterized with deep neural networks, where $\theta$ and $\phi$ denote the learnable parameters of the networks.